 The Rough Collie is one of the most striking dogs when it comes to looks.
-They boast long, heavy, luxurious coats.
-They have an intelligent, elegant look about them which are just some of the reasons why the breed has found its way into the hearts and homes of people all over the world.
-Made famous in the book and film "Lassie Come Home", this beautiful dog was originally bred as working dog and boasts being among the most intelligent dogs on the planet.
-Today, the Rough Collie is a popular choice as companion dogs and family pets thanks to their kind, calm and loyal natures.
+They boast long heavy luxurious coats.
+They have an intelligent elegant look about them which are just some of the reasons why the breed has found its way into the hearts and homes of people all over the world.
+Made famous in the book and film "Lassie Come Home" this beautiful dog was originally bred as working dog and boasts being among the most intelligent dogs on the planet.
+Today the Rough Collie is a popular choice as companion dogs and family pets thanks to their kind calm and loyal natures.

-By the late 1800's, they found their way over to America where they became a popular choice as companions and family pets.
+By the late 1800's the breed found its way over to America where they became a popular choice as companions and family pets there too.
 Rough Collies became known the world over after a film was made of the 1940's book "Lassie Come Home" and they have remained one of the most popular dogs from then onwards both as pets and working dogs.

-Height at the withers: Males 55.8 - 66 cm, Females 50.8 - 61 cm
+Height at the withers: Males 55.8 - 66 cm Females 50.8 - 61 cm

-Average weight: Males 20 - 34 kg, Females 15.8 - 29 kg
+Average weight: Males 20 - 34 kg Females 15.8 - 29 kg

-They have small ears which are nicely placed on a dog's head, not too close together, yet not too far apart either.
-Dogs hold their ears back when relaxed, but they bring them forward when excited or alert with the top part of their ears falling naturally forward.
+They have small ears which are nicely placed on a dog's head not too close together yet not too far apart either.
+Dogs hold their ears back when relaxed but they bring them forward when excited or alert with the top part of their ears falling naturally forward.
 The Rough Collie has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 Necks are powerful and a good length being well arched and muscular.
 Their shoulders are sloping and nicely angled with dogs having muscular and straight front legs that show a moderate amount of bone.

 The Rough Collie is slightly longer in the body than they are tall.
 They boast firm backs that gently rise over a dog's loins.
 Their ribs are well sprung and chests are quite broad and deep.
 Back legs are strong with muscular thighs showing a lot of sinew on the lower part of the leg.
-Their feet are oval shaped with well-padded soles and nicely arched, tight toes.
-However, a dog's back feet are a little less arched than their front ones.
-Tails are long which dogs carry low when resting, but higher when excited or alert and moving.
+Their feet are oval shaped with well-padded soles and nicely arched tight toes.
+However a dog's back feet are a little less arched than their front ones.
+Tails are long which dogs carry low when resting but higher when excited or alert and moving.

 The Rough Collie is an extremely well-balanced and even-tempered dog which is why they have consistently remained one of the most popular family pets and companions with people the world over.
-They are also extremely intelligent and well-mannered, loving nothing more than to be in a family environment and included in everything that goes on around them.
+They are also extremely intelligent and well-mannered loving nothing more than to be in a family environment and included in everything that goes on around them.
 Rough Collies form strong ties with their owners and as such they do not like being left on their own for any length of time.
 They are best suited to families where at least one person usually stays at home when everyone else is out.
-When they are left on their own, they often develop separation anxiety which sees dogs becoming neurotic and stressed out.
+When they are left on their own they often develop separation anxiety which sees dogs becoming neurotic and stressed out.
 They can also become destructive around the home and start barking excessively which can turn into a real problem.

 They like to herd things and this includes the herding the kids which they do so by nipping at their heels which is a working trait that's deeply embedded in their psyche and one that needs to be gently curbed when Rough Collies are still young and before it becomes a real issue.

-Rough Collies are a great choice for first time owners because they are so intelligent and eager to please which in short, means in the right hands and environment, they are very easy to train.
-However, because they are high maintenance on the grooming front, anyone wishing to share their homes with one of these handsome, graceful dogs would need to have the time to dedicate to grooming their canine companion which ideally should be every single day.
+Rough Collies are a great choice for first time owners because they are so intelligent and eager to please which in short means in the right hands and environment they are very easy to train.
+However because they are high maintenance on the grooming front anyone wishing to share their homes with one of these handsome graceful dogs would need to have the time to dedicate to grooming their canine companion which ideally should be every single day.

-They do not answer well to harsh correction or any sort of heavy handed training methods, but they do respond extremely well to positive reinforcement which always brings the best out of these intelligent and quick witted dogs, especially when there are high value rewards involved.
+They do not answer well to harsh correction or any sort of heavy handed training methods but they do respond extremely well to positive reinforcement which always brings the best out of these intelligent and quick-witted dogs especially when there are high value rewards involved.

 The Rough Collie has remained one of the most popular family pets for good reason.
 They thrive in a home environment and seem to have an affinity with children of all ages and they enjoy playing games with them.
-However, any interaction between toddlers and a dog should always be supervised by an adult to make sure playtime does not get too boisterous which could result in a small child being knocked over, albeit by accident.
+However any interaction between toddlers and a dog should always be supervised by an adult to make sure playtime does not get too boisterous which could result in a small child being knocked over albeit by accident.

 The average life expectancy of a Rough Collie is between 14 and 16 years when properly cared for and fed an appropriate good quality diet to suit their ages.